PerczynskiAdam/Value-investing-dash-app/README.md

 To run this project create virtual environment, install dependencies from requirements.txt file and run code from Dashboard.py file

 # Features
+The Dashboard.py gives possibility to dynamically visualize macroeceonomics data for Europe and stocks data for polish stocks market (GPW)
-The dashboard_tables.py give possibility to answer questions:
+The dashboard_tables.py gives possibility to answer questions:
 1. Which stocks are well valuated according to buisness fundamentals like Prize to Earning ratio and Return on Equity ratio?
 2. Is companies well valuated in the past gave profits?